preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-v7/directory/index.rst

 Orphaned
 **********
-When a site of the type Microsoft 365 Team Site, Sharepoint Team Site or Sharepoint Communication Site is created, a Sharepoint site is also created and is connected to the site.
-A Yammer group can also need a Sharepoint site, depending on how the Yammer group is set up.
+When a site of the type Microsoft 365 Team Site, SharePoint Team Site or Sharepoint Communication Site is created, a SharePoint site is also created and is connected to the site.
+A Yammer group can also need a SharePoint site, depending on how the Yammer group is set up.

 .. image:: teamwork-orphaned-v7.png

-The connected Sharepoint site may be deleted for some reason, but when that happens the Omnia site may not.
+The connected SharePoint site may be deleted for some reason, but when that happens the Omnia site may not.
 When this is the case, a link to the site is placed in this list, so an administrator can take actions.

 The same dot menu actions are available here as described above.